 • Best for: Multi-layer tear-offs and small commercial roofs

-We reserve the 30-yard bin for larger tear-offs where a second haul-out would stall crew demobilization.
+We reserve the 30-yard bin for larger tear-offs when a second haul-out would tie up crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-Most three-tab shingles averages about 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, which is why roofing dumpsters cap weight?
-How does that route onto a hooklift truck without overage?
-That’s why we use smaller 10-yard cans for half-square jobs—they keep the weight limit inside the haul-out window on one trip.
+The average three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400 pounds.
+A 25-square tear-off lands between three and five tons before underlayment, which is why the hooklift truck routes a roofing dumpster with lower side walls to cap the weight limit on one pickup?
+A 10-yard can handle half-square jobs when tonnage stays light.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition